chiusin97525/Videon/README.md

 - Live streaming from creators: allow creators to broadcast real time contents to subscribers

 ### Technologies
+- PayPal sandbox: for testing this application to mock PayPal transctions

 ### Top 5 technical challenges
 - On the fly switching resolution: allow switching resolution during video playback